 Brian Sibley explains how his college degree in theatre helped him in a practical way when he got a job in the real world, by giving him advanced critical thinking and problem solving skills, as well as a versatility and a flexibility that many people underestimate.
 Read more.

 Theatre, drama are vital for building Skills, learning to learn and adapt

-Earlier this week, the Chronicle of Higher Education featured a piece on how studying theatre at the postsecondary level remains a vital place of discussion and debate in today’s high ed landscape.
+The Chronicle of Higher Education featured a piece on how studying theatre at the postsecondary level remains a vital place of discussion and debate in today’s high ed landscape.
 The article highlights the many benefits of theatre, including the development of creativity, communication, and conflict resolution skills.
 But theatre may also hold benefits for students looking to learn English, as outlined by a study released by Brock University this week.
 Former graduate student Angelica Galante and Associate Professor of Linguistics Ron Thomson charted the progress of 24 adolescents taking a four-month, drama-based English program in Brazil, and found that these students were more effective communicating with native English speakers than a control group.
 Thomson suggests that this success of this method stems from having students inhabit their “second language identity” more fully.”

 Employment and Wages Strong Results for Faculty of Arts Graduates

 A recent study conducted by Dr. Ross Finnie and his colleagues at the University of Ottawa’s Education Policy Research Initiative (EPRI) shows strong and positive labour market earning patterns for graduates of the Faculty of Arts.